foretheta/danial-blog/src/pages/index.md

     component: HeroBlock
     type: heroblock
     content: >-
-      I'm the CEO and Founder of [Foretheta](https://www.foretheta.com) based out of Seattle, WA.
+      I'm the Founder & CEO of [Foretheta](https://www.foretheta.com) based out of Seattle, WA.
+You can see a [full list of projects I'm currently working on here](https://danial.io/posts/projects-10fp/).
   - section_id: about
     component: ContentBlock
     type: contentblock
     title: About
     content: >-
-      My current interests are in Machine Learning and Application Security.
+      I am a student of the business of software.
+My current focus is trying to grow my software projects.
+My technical interests are in Machine Learning and Application Security.
 I have a Masters in Information Security from [Carnegie Mellon University](http://heinz.cmu.edu/).
 I also have a Bachelors in Computer Science from [LUMS](http://www.lums.edu.pk/).
     actions:
       - label: Contact Me
         url: /contact